Workiva: 2008 - 2014

 In August 2008, Workiva Inc. was formed as WebFilings LLC in California by Jerry Behar and a team of five other entrepreneurs.

 Martin Vanderploeg was a co-founder of EAI and served as CTO and Executive Vice President until they were acquired in 2000 by UGS Corp, and is now a division of Siemens, the German technology multinational.

 The Workiva Platform is a cloud-based enterprise software-as-a-service platform that enables companies to collect, manage, report and analyse critical business data in real time.
 Wdesk also allows companies to manage and file financial and compliance documents to regulatory agencies.

 Workiva integrates information from disparate content formats, including spreadsheets, presentation documents, emails and other unstructured data, into a single cloud-based report.

-In July 2014, the company's name was changed to Workiva LLC, and was converted into a Delaware LLC in September 2014.
+In July 2014, the company changed its name to Workiva LLC.

 Recent history

 2014 - 2019

 The company went public in December 2014 and with an IPO on the New York Stock Exchange (NYSE: WK).

 Deloitte's 2015 Technology Fast 500 survey of fastest growing technology companies in America Workiva ranked fiftieth among all software companies.
 In the DevOps Excellence Awards 2019, Workiva won Best Software-Defined Product.

 In May 2019, Workiva opened offices in Frankfurt, Germany, and Paris, France.
 The company also has offices in Amsterdam and London, 12 U.S. cities, and two Canadian cities.

 Workiva’s product Wdata allows users to connect large datasets of information to the Workiva platform.
 It was designed to improve the usefulness of Wdesk.
 Wdata connects data from enterprise resource planning, governance risk and compliance platforms, and other third-party, on-premise systems and cloud applications.

 In September, Workiva updated the Wdata platform to include automatic updates, approval workflows, finance and accounting connectors, risk and control integration, and improved controlled access tools.
 The company also integrated its platforms with BlackLine, a producer of financial close software.
 The integration allows accountants to connect and transfer data between the two companies.
 Later in September, Workiva established a partnership with FloQast, a financial close management software company.
 The two offer a reporting and compliance solution for private companies, as well as for companies to use before and after they issue an initial public offering of stock.